cositools/cosi-setup/README.md

 --cosi-tools-path=[path to COSItools - default: "COSItools"]
     This is the path to where the COSItools will be installed.
 If the path exists, we will try to update them.

+--setup-branch=[name of a git branch - default: main]
+    Choose a specific branch to be used for the cosi-setup setup scripts.
+    If the option is not given the main branch will be used

 --branch=[name of a git branch - default: main]
     Choose a specific branch of the COSItools git repositories.
     If the option is not given the latest release will be used.